82.7 F

 But Hashmi’s proposal provides a key exception: Extradition would still be allowed if the patient was physically present in the prosecuting state at the time of the alleged offense and later fled.

-Senate Majority Leader Surovell, D-Fairfax, questioned the debate over parental rights, saying, “I’m not sure what the fascination is with parents’ rights until we don’t agree with the parents’ decisions.”
+Senate Majority Leader Scott Surovell, D-Fairfax, questioned the debate over parental rights, saying, “I’m not sure what the fascination is with parents’ rights until we don’t agree with the parents’ decisions.”

 NEWSLETTER SIGNUP